The Catlins – Guide for Backpackers

 Tree stumps and trunks can easily be made out from the viewing platform at low tide.

-McLean Falls are made up of different components: a tall waterfall falling onto smaller shelves.
+McLean Falls is made up of different components: a tall waterfall falling onto smaller shelves.
 They are located south of the Cathedral Caves.
 It is a 40min return walk to view the falls.

 You can see some more falls here: 12 Most Wonderful Waterfalls in New Zealand.